-BIN CARD
+MODULE: BIN CARD

-This module is used to provide visibility into the stock of a commodity in the facility.
+This module is used to provide an Electronic Bin Card for each commodity and provides details of stock movement and current Stock On Hand in the facility.
 Navigate to the module by tapping ‘Bin Card’ on the home page of the application.